GuilloteauQ/artefact-lifetime/rep24/slides.typ

 #dslide(title: "Benefits of the Artifact Evaluation")[
 // == For who is the artifact evaluation beneficial?
-== Benefits of Artifact Evaluation (TODO)
+== Benefits of Artifact Evaluation
-- Authors of the article?
+- Authors of the article? #sym.arrow.r Reward, visibility
-- Publication venue (Journal/Conference)?
+- Publication venue (Journals/Conferences)? #sym.arrow.r Advertisment/Promotion (?)
-- Future researchers?
+- Future researchers? #sym.arrow.r Easier access to artifact, can audit/reproduce/extend

 == Our claim
 #align(center)[
 	*All of the above, but mainly for #underline[future researchers]* (including oneself) ]

-- Science: self-correcting process, _"standing on the shoulders of giants"_
+- #underline[Science]: self-correcting process, _"standing on the shoulders of giants"_
 - This requires #text(unibas-badge, weight: "bold")[Longevous Artifacts]
 - The dream: #emoji.sparkles precise introduction of Variation #emoji.sparkles
 ]